xzzulz/blue-tree/readme.md

    var node = tree.node( item )

-the "item" parameter is assigned to the "node.item" property
+the "item" parameter is assigned to the "node.item" property.
+It's the "payload" of the node.

 #### Node objects properties: